GuillaumeDD/dialign/examples/README.md

 ## Running dialign

 In this tutorial, the input corpus is the `corpus/` directory.
-Let's we want `dialign` to output the results in the `output-dialign/` directory.
+Let's say we want `dialign` to output the results in the `output-dialign/` directory.
 To this end, simply run `dialign` as follows:
 ```bash
 java -jar dialign.jar -i corpus/ -o output-dialign/
 ```

-Note: to run dialign on a corpus containing multiple dialogue transcript, you simply need to put the dialogue transcripts in the input directory (here `corpus/`).
+Note: to run dialign on a corpus containing multiple dialogue transcripts, you simply need to put the dialogue transcripts in the input directory (here `corpus/`).

 ## Output Data: Description of dialign Output Files